MPrzekop/Gradient-based-stylized-shader/README.md

 ### Demo resources

-In the Samples folder is package containing 2 scenes, 14 materials and 6 sample gradients.
+In the Samples folder there is a demo package containing 2 scenes, 14 materials and 6 sample gradients.

 ## How To Use